whatsrupp/react-fidget-spinner/README.md

 ## Where are the full docs?

-Full docs and, more importantly(!), *interactive and clickable* examples on [Storybook](https://whatsrupp.github.io/react-fidget-spinner).
+Interactive examples and full documentation can be found on [Storybook](https://whatsrupp.github.io/react-fidget-spinner).

 ## Features